 - Difficulties with breathing

-A severe brain injury characterized by muscle spasms, weak muscles, and lack of development with motor skills.
+A severe brain injury characterized by muscle spasms, weak muscles, and lack of development with motor skills are hallmarks of cerebral palsy.
 There is no cure.
 Some known causes include:

 - Infections during pregnancy